godaddy/eslint-plugin-i18n-json/README.md

 ### i18n-json/ignore-keys

-- list of key paths to ignore when checking syntax and doing key structure comparisions.
+- list of key paths (case sensitive) to ignore when checking syntax and doing key structure comparisons.
 [Example](examples/ignore-keys/)
+- this setting is used by the following rules: `i18n-json/identical-keys` and `i18n-json/valid-syntax`
 - if the key path points to an object, the nested paths are also ignored.
+  - e.g. if the key `a` was added to the `ignore-keys` list, then `a.b` will also be ignored.
+    ```json
+    {
+      "a": {
+        "b": "translation"
+      }
+    }
+    ```
-- example usage: metadata keys with values not corresponding to the syntax specified or in progress translation keys which should not be used in comparisons.
+- example usage: metadata keys with values not corresponding to the syntax specified or work-in-progress translation keys which should not be used in comparisons.

 **Example setting configuration:**